psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 == Credits ==

-This plugin is developed and maintained by Hasan ÇALIŞIR.
+This plugin is developed and maintained by Hasan CALISIR.

 == Support ==

-For support and assistance, please contact Hasan ÇALIŞIR at hasan.calisir@psauxit.com.
+For support and assistance, please contact Hasan CALISIR at hasan.calisir@psauxit.com.

 == License ==